784 High St, Hanson, MA 02341, USA

 There is a small section of shoreline at the rear of the property, where one could launch a kayak or canoe.
 More universal access to Wampatuck Pond is available at the Hanson Town Hall on Route 58.

 Trails extend around the perimeter of the property and in row formation among the gravestones.
 Some are paved and some are grass or gravel.
 The public is welcome for walking from dawn to dusk.

 Habitats and Wildlife

 The cemetery is set on Wampatuck Pond, which was created by the damming of Wampatuck Brook in 1695.
 Where the brook flows out of the pond, it is known as Indian Head Brook.
-It flows eventually into the Indian Head River, and is part of the North & South Rives watershed.
+Indian Head Brook is a major tributary to the Indian Head River.

 Historic Site: Yes